March 28, 2023

 The Role of Y Chart and Gajski Kuhn Chart in Understanding VLSI Design Flow.

 • Very large scale integration (VLSI) is the process of creating an integrated circuit (IC) by combining thousands of transistors into a single chip.
+The design of a VLSI circuit follows a well-defined flow, starting from design specifications and ending at the fabrication and packaging of the chip.

 • The below diagram shows the Design Flow in VLSI.